 For some people, a few lines and wrinkles on the face can add character.
-Men in particular can grow into a sort of distinguished look as they get older.
-For the rest of us, which is probably 90 percent of the population, fine lines and wrinkles are about as welcome as a skunk at a picnic.
+Men, in particular, can grow into a sort of distinguished look as they get older.
+For the rest of us, which is probably 90 per cent of the population, fine lines and wrinkles are about as welcome as a skunk at a picnic.
 As for those deep laugh lines, well, who’s laughing!
 If we could get rid of laugh lines by wishing them away then we would, distinguished look or not.
 Deep furrows, although not wrinkles as such, can curse some poor souls from birth.
 Still, as furrows tend to be anatomical by nature, most people don’t worry about them, not like they do the visible signs of ageing.

 It’s the scourge of crinkly skin that most of us find so hard to accept.
-Plastic surgery is not big business out of some coincidence, it’s because we want it and we NEED it.
-And the reason we need facial cosmetic surgery is because we live in a society that’s obsessed with youth and youthful good looks.
+Plastic surgery is not a big business out of some coincidence, it’s because we want it and we NEED it.
+And the reason we need facial cosmetic surgery is that we live in a society that’s obsessed with youth and youthful good looks.
 Age is not just a number, it really matters.
 Any middle-aged man, or woman, that is heavily lined or has a ruddy complexion has got little chance in a competitive jobs market.
 It shouldn’t be like this but it is, and because it is, we have to fight back and do what we can to compete.
 It’s not only jobs that ageing affects either.
 Physical appearance can also disrupt social standing and emotional wellbeing.

 “You can’t help getting older, but you don’t have to get old.” ~ George Burns

 I overheard one 30-something boss in a wine bar joking about how this ageing applicant came for an interview.
 He said something along the lines of him looking like a British bulldog chewing a feisty wasp.
 He was referring to his age of course, and his wrinkled baggy face.
 “He had no chance,” said the young manager laughing about it with his mates.